More on “The Ten-Year Rule” in Creativity (in: Screenwriting!)

 `If you want to be a writer, you must do two things above all others: read a lot and write a lot.
 There’s no way around these two things that I’m aware of, no shortcut.’

-Actually – if you are an aspiring (or even – practising) novelist – and want to save yourself about 10 years time, I strongly suggest you try this excellent book:
+Also – re: the 10-year rule, if you are an aspiring (or even – practising) novelist – and want to save yourself about 10 years time, I strongly suggest, you try this excellent book:

 STORY GENIUS: HOW TO USE BRAIN SCIENCE TO GO BEYOND OUTLINING AND WRITE A RIVETING NOVEL (BEFORE YOU WASTE THREE YEARS WRITING 327 PAGES THAT GO NOWHERE)